 Another purpose of mulch is to hold a steady soil temperature.
 Bark mulch does a better job of maintaining a cooler temperature than do the stone mulches.
 Most plants do better with the cooler temperatures and some, such as white birch require cool soil to stay healthy.
 Adding mulch around your trees will also help to prevent lawn mower injuries ( a very common problem).

-Our goal should not be to eliminate weeds, but to reduce them to a low-maintenance level.
+The goal is not to eliminate weeds, but to reduce them to a low-maintenance level.
 In order to keep the weeds from getting established, take a heavy rake and rake back and forth to keep the top three inches of mulch loose.
-This should take no more than 10 minutes every two weeks for the average yard.
+This takes no more than 10 minutes every two weeks for the average yard.
 After hand-watering or a good rain, you’ll find that the few weeds that have poked through will be easy to pull.
 Pulling weeds can be fun when they come out roots and all.
 After your mulch has been on top of the soil for awhile, you’ll find that fewer weeds will even germinate.
 If you find pulling weeds to be too much trouble, you could try using a pre-emergent weed killer or spray Round-Up every two weeks.